We can help small business operators in Western Australia to resolve a wide range of disputes, including those related to:

 TIP: To determine whether your retail shop lease dispute requires a certificate or can proceed directly to the SAT, use the SAT application wizard.
 (Select the Commercial Tenancy (Retail Shops) Agreement Act 1985 as the legislation you are applying under).

-Your business is considered to be a ‘consumer’ (buying for personal use) when you purchase goods and services for your business that are:
+Under Australian Consumer Law (ACL) your business is considered to be a ‘consumer’ when you purchase goods and services that are:

 - valued at less than $40,000

 - valued at over $40,000 and are normally bought for personal, domestic or household use

 - vehicles and trailers used mainly to transport goods on public roads

 In these instances you may be entitled to a range of remedies under the ACL consumer guarantees provisions if something goes wrong.

 If a dispute arises in relation to goods or services provided in the course of your business our alternative dispute resolution service may be able to help.

 TIP: If your business supplies goods and services to customers you must provide consumer guarantees as set out in Australian Consumer Law.